pupil-labs/hmd-eyes/docs/Developer.md

 Helpers.FloatFromDictionary(Dictionary<string,object> source, string key)
 ```

 The script implementation is based on the values you receive for 2D capturing mode.
-Have a look at [the documentation](https://github.com/pupil-labs/pupil-docs/blob/master/user-docs/data-format.md#looking-at-the-data) to see the additional values available in 3D mode
+Have a look at [the documentation](https://github.com/pupil-labs/pupil-docs/blob/master/user-docs/data-format.md#looking-at-the-data) to see the additional values available in 3D mode.

 ## Recording Data